DoodleScheduling/k8s-oidc-helper/README.md

 # k8s-oidc-helper

 > Note that this "fork of a fork" is meant to be an internal tool for Doodle Engineers to maintain.
-The original module seems to be unmainted, so we will keep this version up-to-date according to our internal needs.
+The original module seems to be unmaintained, so we will keep this version up-to-date according to our internal needs.

 This is a small helper tool to get a user get authenticated with [Kubernetes OIDC](http://kubernetes.io/docs/admin/authentication/) using Google